 Excessive Pressure

-Improper Installation or Damaged Clamps
+Improper Installation or Damaged

 Hoses that are not installed properly or have clamps that are not properly tightened can also burst.
 If a clamp is loose or not lined up properly, coolant can leak or not build up enough pressure to keep the system sealed, causing the hose to burst at its weakest point.